What is breakdown cover and what does it include?

 Cons of vehicle breakdown cover

-Different levels of breakdown cover
+Different types of breakdown cover

 Once you’ve chosen personal or vehicle cover, you can decide on what level of breakdown cover you want.
 There are different levels of breakdown cover to choose from, depending on your needs.